dikortis/LetsTalkETC/Episodes/Episode_14.md

-Carlo and Joel because you were concerned that there would or joel that that people would they would compare what you're doing to the to the dow and so that's why you had to dress that
+Carlo and Joel because you were concerned that there would or joel that that people would they would compare what you're doing to the dow and so that's why you had to dress that